 - playing pieces that include steps, skips, or a mixture of the two.

 - learn what ‘unison’ means

 You could also start to encourage aural identification of these sounds in preparation for aurally identifying specific intervals.

-- Use skip and step flash cards to test their ability to spot skips and steps in music.
+- Skip and step flash cards can be used to test their ability to spot skips and steps in music.
 The student does not necessarily need to know the note names for this and it is a good opportunity to introduce the principle of other notes on the stave.
 With notes they do know ask them to play the skips or steps on the piano.

-- Ask students to to identify skips or steps in music they are learning.
+- Identify skips and steps in the pieces they are learning.

 - Treasure in the Desert can be found in the Free music pack (Beginner Theory selection), and is a fun simple game about skips and steps.